 “Jemimah has a depth of knowledge of style and an ability to apply that knowledge deftly to any writing.”

-Rachel M. – student of para-medicine, taxidermist, small business-owner:
+Rachel M. – student of student paramedic, taxidermist, small business owner:

 Jessica W. – student, writer, editor:

 “Jemimah provides prompt and concise feedback that is objective, her feedback and edits have been taken on board and has elevated my work immensely.”